JordanHC/waterloo-gatsby/src/pages/why-we-are-fighting/index.md

 ###

-### Then it was changed again proposing 330 apartments including two 9-storey and one 4-storey block and still requiring the destructive dock infill of a historic heritage asset.
+### Then it was changed again to 21F/0377 proposing 330 apartments including two 9-storey and one 4-storey block and still requiring the destructive dock infill of a historic heritage asset.

 ###